 BevTrak[TM] is a reporting system for FBD beverage equipment.
-It allows the equipment owner to monitor the status and sales performance of their dispenser on the internet.
-BevTrak[TM] connects to the internet via Wi-Fi.
-If the dispenser comes with BevTrak[TM] capability, the BEVTRAK[TM] menu (Figure 7.30) will show "Yes" for Enabled.
-Enter the dispenser serial number (if not already entered) in this menu to utilize BevTrak[TM].
+It allows the equipment owner to monitor the status and sales performance of their dispenser via an internet browser.
+BevTrak[TM] connects to the internet through Wi-Fi connections.
+If your dispenser comes with BevTrak[TM] capability the BEVTRAK[TM] menu (Figure 7.30) will show "Yes" for Enabled.
+If the serial number is not already entered in this menu, then it will need to be entered here to utilize this service.
 Also a Wi-Fi modem will need to be set up (refer to Section 7.18) and a customer login portal will need to be created on the BevTrak[TM] website (www.bevtrak.com).
 Contact FBD sales for assistance in setting up an account.